Understanding different data sources and how to use them in your venue

 Just like second-party data, third-party data is also collected by outside sources external to your business.
 In this case, however, it is bought from a collection of external parties, such as data aggregators.
-Considering the questions we have around relevance with second-party data, the same accounts for this aggregation of information and worse: the big difference between the two is that this data is available to everyone out there.
+Considering the questions we have around relevance with second-party data, the same accounts for this aggregation of information, and worse: the big difference between the two is that this data is available to everyone out there.
 You can still use it, sure, but is it really what you should base your strategies and decisions on?

 And before these sets of information are in your hands, you should ask yourself what you really know about its origin.
 Was it collected with consent?
-Often, there is no way to find out, which makes this endeavor quite risky.
+Often, there is no way to find out, which makes this endeavour quite risky.

 Lastly, there is also an ethical consideration in selling and acquiring data you need to always keep in mind.

-On that note, let's talk data-privacy for a second.
+On that note, let's talk data privacy for a second.

 Regarding data privacy

 You can’t spell data without privacy - well, you obviously can, but you certainly shouldn’t.
-As we have explained in our post about why Dynamic Pricing gained our trust, customer protection (and thus, data protection) are a crucial aspects of collecting and using data.
+As we have explained in our post about why Dynamic Pricing gained our trust, customer protection (and thus, data protection) are crucial aspects of collecting and using data.

 In the EU, GDPR regulations make it mandatory to ensure you meet the customer’s right to give consent, know what data you collect, provide the option to delete that data, and to compel legal action when it's misused.